-The HCCA Management Committee meets every other month to discuss local concerns, projects and how to work towards positive change.
+The HCCA Management Committee (MC) meets every other month to discuss local concerns, projects and how to work towards positive change.
 If you have an idea you would like to discuss with the Management Committee, please email [email protected].

 Rachel McNally: Chair